atk4/data/docs/persistence/sql/connection.md

 :::{php:method} registerConnectionClass($connectionClass, $connectionType)
 Adds connection class to the registry for resolving in Connection::resolveConnectionClass method.

-:param string $connectionType Alias of the connection :param string $connectionClass The connection class to be used for the diver type
+:param string $connectionType: Alias of the connection
+:param string $connectionClass: The connection class to be used for the diver type
 :::

 Developers can register custom classes to handle driver types using the `Connection::registerConnectionClass` method: